sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

   Pack powering :

-  All electronics on this schematics can be powered by 3.5 to 5V, except the Arduino Nano who should be power by 6V to 12V.
-So power from the battery pack could be between 6V to 12V.
-Arduino Nano will be power directly from the battery pack, but the rest should be power by a step down DC-DC buck converter ajusted to 4.5V.
+  Except the Arduino Nano who should be power by 6V to 12V, all electronic on this schematics can be powered by 3.5 to 5V.
+  So power from the battery pack could be between 6V to 12V : Arduino Nano will be power directly from the battery pack.
+  The rest should be power by a step down DC-DC buck converter ajusted to 4.5V.

   Resistors and capacitors :